 Can you ‘hear’ the other (or wrong) options implied here?
 Can you see the assumptions being made in these questions - the line being drawn in the sand?

-And yet I picked a side, took a direction, believing the options presented were the only options available to me, pursuing the perceived better option.
+And yet I picked a side, took a direction, believing the options presented to me were the only options available to me, pursuing the implied better option.

 One student said, “It’s half empty and half full. … It’s half full of water and half empty of water.’”